BardsWork/black-sholes-with-google-sheets/README.md

 - [Comprehensive guide](https://spreadsheetpoint.com/google-sheets-script/)
 - [Video Tutorial](https://www.youtube.com/watch?v=Nd3DV_heK2Q)

+> Currently, `index.gs` is the stable release.
+All classes have been moved to `./classes` folder for future development and implementation of a build system.
+Since GAS does not use `import` statement, the classes are not guaranteed to load in the correct order.

-For a simple installation, follow the guide above and copy the `single_file.gs` content into App Scripts.
+For a simple installation, follow the guide above and copy the `index.gs` content into App Scripts.
 This file is condensed to include all modules so you can start working right away.
 Otherwise, you can add each module in its own file.
 App Scripts auto include all files in a project and no import is necessary.

 <br>